Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 > The pallet used to initiate the claim (NFC or VCA token) **does not imply that method was used for vouching**.
 > The claim operation is simply a trigger — the actual authorization logic is enforced by `pallet_unify_recovery`.

-This design ensures that recovery claims remain modular, flexible, and consistent across current recovery layer architecture.
+This design ensures that recovery claims remain modular, flexible, and consistent across the
+current **Recovery Layer** architecture.

 :::info more details